nic07patil/sample-application/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/mysupermon-service?include_prereleases)

-`The` *mysupermon-service* is a [Keptn](https://keptn.sh) service that is responsible for collecting datatbase statistics performed while test sequence executed using [mySuperMon](https://app.mysupermon.com) endpoints.
+The *mysupermon-service* is a [Keptn](https://keptn.sh) service that is responsible for collecting datatbase statistics performed while test sequence executed using [mySuperMon](https://app.mysupermon.com) endpoints.

 We are going to install the service in the same cluster that Keptn is running in.
 Checkout also the [installation option for Keptn on K3s](https://github.com/keptn-sandbox/keptn-on-k3s).

 ## Installation

+Before mySuperMon-service installation there are some prerequite need to follow.
 ### Deploy mySuperMon database Agent

 1. Create a mysupermon-agent.yml file and copy below yml content paste into it.  and IMAGE_NAME with image name you need (), you can find myspermon agent images here [mySuperMon Docker hub](https://hub.docker.com/u/mysupermon)